hassan-akhter/nyc-taxi-trip-analysis/README.md

 - **Demand** peaks at 8–9 AM and 6–8 PM on weekdays; Fridays and Saturdays are the busiest days overall.
 - **Manhattan** accounts for over 90% of all pickups and revenue.
 NYC yellow taxis are functionally a Manhattan transit system.
 - The **median fare is $9.00** most trips are short, quick hops within a few blocks.
-- **Tip amounts correlate more strongly with fare than with distance**, suggesting passengers tip proportionally (roughly 15–20% of the meter).
+- **Tip amounts correlate more strongly with fare than with distance** suggesting passengers tip proportionally (roughly 15–20% of the meter).
 - A **Random Forest model** using 5 features predicts tip amounts with meaningful accuracy. `fare_amount` is the dominant predictor.